-Policy F.3400, Incident Reporting - OPUS (Offender Population Unified System), 2016 PREA Incidents Report and the 2016 Sexual Abuse Annual Report were reviewed.
+Policy F.3400, Incident Reporting - OPUS (Offender Population Unified System), 2016 PREA Incidents Report and the 2015-2016 Sexual Abuse Annual Report were reviewed.
 Staff interviews were conducted.

 The agency maintains records and data on all allegations of sexual abuse and sexual harassment from all facilities that captures information as identified by the DOJ-SSV.
 Aggregated annually in the 2016 PREA Incidents Report which break down PREA allegations by facility and by type, this information is then included in the annual report.
+The 2015-2016 Sexual Abuse Annual Report is available on the agency website.

-Based on the information discovered in agency policies, observations, documentation review, and information obtained through facility staff interviews, the auditor finds that the facility does meet the requirements of the standard.
+Based on the information discovered in agency policies, observations, documentation review, and information obtained through facility staff interviews, the auditor finds that the facility does meet the requirements of the standard